Skip to main content

 • Median annual earnings: According to the latest report NAR Member Profile 2025, the median annual earnings of an American real estate agent are 58,100 USD – an increase of 4% compared to the previous year.

 • Experience matters: Agents with less than 2 years of experience often earn below 10,000 USD net (many people quit in the first year).
-Meanwhile, brokers with over 16 years of experience report median earnings exceeding 85,000 – 100,000 USD.
+Meanwhile, brokers with over 16 years of experience report a median income exceeding 85,000 – 100,000 USD.

 Single-family home for sale in American suburbs, red sign 'Your American Dream Home' on the lawn

-Top real estate agents in the USA (top 10%) earn well above 150,000 USD per year, and "super-agents" in luxury locations (New York, Los Angeles, Miami) earn incomes measured in millions of dollars.
-It is worth remembering, however, that the costs of running a business in the USA (marketing, insurance, licenses, MLS) are among the highest in the world.
+Top real estate agents in the USA (top 10%) earn well above 150,000 USD per year, and "super-agents" in luxury markets (New York, Los Angeles, Miami) achieve incomes measured in millions of dollars.
+It’s worth remembering, however, that the costs of running a business in the USA (marketing, insurance, licenses, MLS) are among the highest in the world.

-If you plan a career across the ocean, location is key.
+If you’re planning a career across the ocean, location is key.
 The highest average earnings are recorded in:

 1. New York: High property prices drive up commissions.

-2. California: The Bay Area and Los Angeles market are a mecca for luxury agents.
+2. California: The Bay Area and Los Angeles markets are a mecca for luxury agents.

-3. Florida: A dynamic influx of population and foreign investors.
+3. Florida: A dynamic influx of people and foreign investors.

 Simulation: Transaction in the USA (Florida/Texas)